wasabijiro/vscode-extension-path-printer/README.md

 # Path Printer for VS Code - Enhance Question Precision with Path Display

 "Path Printer for VS Code" is an extension designed to instantly clarify the file structure you're working on, especially within specific directory structures defined by frameworks or libraries.
-For example, in frameworks like Next.js, where the relative path from the `pages` directory reflects the routing structure, this extension is particularly useful.
+This tool is highly valuable when posing questions to ChatGPT, which thrives on detailed context to provide precise answers.

 ## Key Features